uspki/policies/certificate-policy.md

 This Certificate Policy conforms to the current version of the Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates published at http://www.cabforum.org.
 In the event of any inconsistency between this document and those Baseline Requirements, those Baseline Requirements take precedence over this document.

 ## 1.1.3 Certificate Types
 This Certificate Policy defines five (5) different types of certificates.
-Certificates issued under this policy are categorized as CA Certificates or End Entity Certificates.
+Certificates issued under this policy are categorized as CA Certificates or Subscriber Certificates.

 ### 1.1.2.1 CA Certificates